microsoft/live-share/docs/reference/manual-join.md

 #### 3. Paste the invite link

-Paste in the invite URL you were sent and confirm.
+Paste in the invite URL you were sent and hit 'Enter' to confirm.

 That's it!
 You should be connected to the collaboration session momentarily.